Whimsy Stick

 • Schedule when the dog is rested, not overstimulated.
 Right after a long walk is wrong (already tired).
 Right after company leaves is wrong (already amped).
 Mid-morning or early afternoon on a normal day is ideal.

 • Plan a calm cooldown activity.
 Have a chew, a snuffle mat, or a settle area ready for after the session.
 Transitioning from chase to calm directly is hard for some dogs.
-So a bridge activity helps.
+A bridge activity helps.

 For dogs with diagnosed orthopedic issues, joint sensitivity, or behavioral concerns like extreme reactivity, talk to your vet before starting.
-Per AVMA guidance on outdoor activities, new high-intensity exercise programs warrant a quick veterinary check-in if your dog has any history of musculoskeletal issues.
-So for safety considerations specific to flirt pole work, see is a flirt pole safe for dogs.
+Per AVMA guidance on canine exercise, new high-intensity exercise programs warrant a quick veterinary check-in if your dog has any history of musculoskeletal issues.
+For safety considerations specific to flirt pole work, see is a flirt pole safe for dogs.

 Dog engaging with a flirt pole during the structured 5-session introduction protocol